auyer/rcpassos.me/posts/lightweight-large-etls-with-polars-connectorx/index.md

 ## Conclusion

 Creating a datalake with minimal modifications to the tables can get you a long way.
-It will be easier to deal with schema changes comming from the applications, and in small teams, it will allow the developers to contribute too.
+It will be easier to deal with schema changes coming from the applications, and in small teams, it will allow developers to contribute as well.

-All other operations can be done directly in the datalake.
+All other operations can be done directly in the data lake.
-From simple aggregations and joins, to hundreds of lines of SQL queries, you can do it all.
-Polars and the other Apache Arrow-based libraries can do almost anything you might need.
+From simple aggregations and joins to hundreds of lines of SQL queries, you can accomplish anything using tools such as Polars and other Apache Arrow-based libraries.
-DuckDB is also a very nice library if processing data with SQL is what you want.
+If you prefer processing data with SQL, the DuckDB library is also a great option.
-Doing these operations on top of Parquet files wont add any load to production databases, and will give you a buch of optimizations that help analytical queries.
+By performing these operations on top of Parquet files, you won't add any load to production databases, and you'll benefit from many optimizations that can improve analytical queries.

 If you want a complete code example, check it out on [GitHub.com/auyer/polars-extraction](https://github.com/auyer/polars-extraction)!